nisbeterik/udp-protocol-golang/README.md

-# tcp-udp-golang
+# udp-protocol-golang

-This repo is a monorepo of a TCP server and a UDP server written i golang.
+This repo is a monorepo of a UDP server written in golang
-Both implementations have their respective client implementations to interact with the servers.

 ## Requirements
 - [Golang 1.22.1](https://go.dev/)